 Unfortunately, our societal norms often result in men handling family finances.
 Married and single women, whether they have a career or not, often have little familiarity with matters related to personal finance, including financial plans.
 The same applies to divorced or widowed women.
 If they were honest about it, most men would admit that they do not have a lot of familiarity with matters related to personal finance either.
 After all, schools don’t provide much in the way of financial education.

 We often see one spouse check out and leave their partner to manage family finances.
 Surveys show more than half of millennial women defer financial decisions to their spouses.
 It would not be surprising if this trend increased even more during the pandemic.
-According to a guest on this episode of the podcast Pivot, over the last nine months the labor force participation rate among women has fallen to where it was in the 1980s.
+According to a guest on the podcast Pivot, over the last nine months the labor force participation rate among women has fallen to where it was in the 1980s.
 In other words, it took nine months to erase almost 30 years of progress.

 It should be easy to understand why this has happened.
 With schools closed, many women have become teachers, nannies, and the providers of tech support for their kids.
 They do this while trying to keep their full-time jobs – at least those that are fortunate enough to still have them.
 This leaves many of them with little time for anything other than trying to meet their professional obligations and take care of the kids.